Learning Audio-Visual Dereverberation: Experiments

-We report the standard metrics Perceptual Evaluation of Speech Quality (PESQ) ~\cite{rix_perceptual_2001}, Word Error Rate (WER), and Equal Error Rate (EER) for the three tasks, respectively.
+\textbf{Evaluation tasks and metrics.} We report the standard metrics Perceptual Evaluation of Speech Quality (PESQ) ~\cite{rix_perceptual_2001}, Word Error Rate (WER), and Equal Error Rate (EER) for the three tasks, respectively.
 For ASR and SV, we use pretrained models from the SpeechBrain~\cite{SB2021} toolkit.
-We evaluate these models off-the-shelf on our (de)reverberated version of the LibriSpeech test-clean set, and also explore finetuning the model on the (de)reverberated LibriSpeech train-clean-360 data.
-For performing speaker verification, we evaluate the model on a set of 80k randomly sampled utterance pairs from the test-clean set.
-Please see Supp. for more details.
+We evaluate these models off-the-shelf on our (de)reverberated version of the LibriSpeech test-clean set, and also explore finetuning the model on the (de)reverberated LibriSpeech train-clean-360 data to ensure all models have exposure to reverberant speech when training.
+For speaker verification, \CAn{we construct a set of 80k sampled utterance pairs consisting of different rooms, mic placements, and genders to account for session variability, similar to \cite{richey2018voices}.} Please see Supp. for more details.